semgrep/semgrep-docs/docs/semgrep-cloud-platform/linear.md

 ## Configuring your default project and team

-Use the drop-downs to select the default project and team.
+Use the drop-down lists to select the default project and team.
 These settings can be changed later from the integrations page.

 ![Linear configuration modal](/img/linear-configure-defaults.png)